Anran2786/FuckU_Aonly/README.md

 # FuckU_Aonly
-A simple script used to convert Android Sas into Sar Plan originates from MakeMeSAR
+**A simple script used to convert Android Sas into Sar.
+Originates from MakeMeSAR**

 ## FAILURE DEVICES
 ### **S16watch** sc9832e Android8.1 Kernel4.4